Preface

 These engines pass most of the tests listed in the “methodology” section.
 All of them seem relatively privacy-friendly.
 I wouldn’t recommend using these engines to find specific answers; they’re better for learning about a topic by finding interesting pages related to a set of keywords.

-Very fast, good results.
+- Very fast, good results.
 Passes the tests fairly well.
-It plans on including query-based ads if/when its user base grows.note 8
+It plans on including query-based ads if/when its user base grows.note 8 For the past few months, its index seems to have focused more on large, established sites rather than smaller, independent ones.
+It seems to be a bit lacking in more recent pages.

 Yep supports Open Graph and some JSON-LD at the moment.
 A look through the source code for Alexandria and Gigablast didn’t seem to reveal the use of any structured data.
 The surprising quality of results from SeSe and Right Dao seems influenced by the crawlers’ high-quality starting location: Wikipedia.